margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Cowardice ##
 Not being able to own up to mistakes.
 Too weak to own up to iniquity.
-A fraud to accept rebukes, admonishment.
+A fraud, not wanting accept rebukes, admonishment.
 Too wimpy, pathetic to accept the penalty, the repercussion.
 Spineless morally, unable to speak up, or accept what's going on.
-A deserter of what's right,.
-Leaving others in harm's way, and not able to accept the criminal recount.
+A deserter of what's right, leaving others in harm's way, and unable to accept the criminal recount.

 <br>